Lochinver Early Learning Centre

 Participating vessels are given hardwearing bags to collect marine litter that is caught in their nets during their normal fishing activities.

-Next, they plan to approach neighbouring schools and Highland Council to encourage them to use biodegradable glitter.
+Next, they plan to approach neighbouring schools and Highland Council to encourage them to use biodegradable glitter since the glitter normally used is made of plastic which will never degrade.

 Children are aware of types of litter found and can sort into properties of materials.
 They're also aware of the journey of dirty water through the sewage works and use of sludge cake.